johnsosoka/site-johnsosoka-com/website/_posts/blog/2023-10-31-llm-app-patterns.md

 a Large Language Model in one capacity or another.
 Many people have restricted themselves to only viewing the potential of LLMs in terms of chatbots, which is severely limited and horribly unimaginative.

 I have been finding that we can weave LLM capabilities into our legacy applications in interesting ways.
-Instead of demonstrating all the ways we can integrate LLMs into legacy applications, I will instead focus on some of the patterns and strategies that I have uncovered.
+We will be building a simple LLM application that helps us edit a technical blog post.
+Along the way, I'll demonstrate some of the patterns and strategies that I have uncovered.

 **Note:** I'll be using LangChain4J in my examples, but the concepts here should be applicable to any LLM framework.